SteeltoeOSS/Documentation/guides/application-configuration/cloud-foundry.md

 _hideTocVersionToggle: true
 ---

+> [!NOTE]
+> These guides apply to Steeltoe v3.
+Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to contribute updating them for Steeltoe v4.

 ## App Configuration with Cloud Foundry

 This tutorial takes you through setting up a .NET Core application that retrieves environment variable values from Cloud Foundry.